UST-MICO/mico-case-study/README.md

 # Expose port 8090 for the pod 'perfect-rides-service-67vml3zb-57b9d844cf-tmrvk'
 kubectl port-forward perfect-rides-service-67vml3zb-57b9d844cf-tmrvk -n mico-workspace 8090
 ```
-After exposing the port, once can observe the received messages at the following address: `http://localhost:8090/messageViewer.html` and verify that, e.g., all messages' rating is greater or equal to 9.
+After exposing the port, one can observe the received messages at the following address: `http://localhost:8090/messageViewer.html` and verify that, e.g., all messages' rating is greater or equal to 9.

 ![Screenshot](screenshots/perfect-rides-monitor.png)